 Although rare, infection is a major concern with joint injections and synovial sampling.
 Inserting a needle into the joint space could introduce bacteria that can multiply quickly and cause serious issues.

-Symptoms of joint infection includes:
+Symptoms of joint infection include:

 • Extreme lameness of the injected limb